petebacondarwin/angular-firebase/README.md

     });

 The service returns a promise that will be resolved the first time the binding is initialized.
 After that the object will be kept in synch whether updated remotely or on the scope.

+# Running the Demo

+You will need to install the dependent components (i.e. angularjs) using bower

+    bower install

+Then open the demo application in a browser

+    demo/index.html